 So the thought grew: Well, if I can’t approach Christ, I will approach his mum who will put in a good word for me to Christ.
 And so people would begin to pray to Mary who would pray to Christ who would intercede with the Father.
 This actually started getting even stronger.
-Mary herself started acquiring this very exalted position as the Queen of Heaven and so people thought I should pray to her mother to put in a good word with her who will put in a good word with Jesus.
+Mary herself started acquiring this very exalted position as the Queen of Heaven and so people thought, I should pray to her mother to put in a good word with her, who will put in a good word with Jesus.
 And so the cult of Anne began, Anne being the mother of Mary.
-And if you read the story of Martin Luther you see this time when he is a young man, a law student and he is knocked to the ground by a lightning bold.
+And if you read the story of Martin Luther you see this time when he is a young man, a law student, and he is knocked to the ground by a lightning bolt.
 The explanation that comes out of his mouth is: St. Anne, help me.
 I will become a monk.
 And Luther had never up to that age dared pray to God himself.
-He would only pray to saints, mediators between us and Christ.
+He would only pray to saints — mediators between us and Christ.

 I think that is absolutely right, because if I was simply to be disrespectful towards Mary, that is not going to be a productive way forward.
-But to say all the compassion and redemption that you are looking for in Mary better is found in Christ.
-I am not taking away anything from you.
+But to say all the compassion and redemption that you are looking for in Mary is better found in Christ, I am not taking away anything from you.
 I am offering you a better gospel, a truer, more gracious God.